vuejs-translations/guidelines/README_ECOSYSTEM.md

 2. You can translate all the i18n info directly in the VitePress config.
 3. You can translate all the content directly.
 4. You need to self-host your doc site with necessarily config change like the domain, the deployment config, etc.
-5. You are highly encouraged to create a pull request to the official doc site to add a new link to your translation doc site in the Language List UI.
+5. You are highly encouraged to create a pull request to the official doc site to add a new link to your translation doc site in the _Language List UI_.

 In this way above, you will get the translation in your own host.